Declares a storage location of a specified data type and names the location so that it can be referenced.

 NOT NULL constraint

-You can apply the NOT NULL constraint to a scalar variable or constant or to a scalar component of a composite variable or constant.
+You can apply the NOT NULL constraint to a scalar variable or constant, or a scalar component of a composite variable or constant.

-The NOT NULL constraint can prevent assignment of null values to objects.
-You can implicitly or explicitly specify the NOT NULL attribute for objects.
+The NOT NULL constraint prevents a null value from being assigned to an object.
+You can implicitly or explicitly specify the NOT NULL constraint for an object.

-PL considers zero-length strings as NULL values, including the return values of character functions and BOOLEAN expressions.
+PL considers any zero-length string to be a NULL value, including the return values of character functions and BOOLEAN expressions.

 When you declare a variable, you must specify the name and data type of the variable.
-For most data types, you can specify initial values for the variables declared.
+You can also specify the initial value for the variable.

-The variable names must be set to a valid user-defined identifier.
-The data type can be set to any PL data type.
-PL supports all data types of SQL.
-You can set the data type to a scalar type or a composite type.
+The name of the variable must be an effective user-defined identifier.
+The data type can be any PL data type.
+PL data types include all SQL data types.
+The data type can be a scalar type or a composite type.

 Initial values of variables and constants

-If you declare a variable or constraint in a block or subprogram, the initial value is assigned to the variable or constraint each time when the block or subprogram is executed.
-If you declare a variable or constant in SPECIFICATION of a package, the initial value is assigned to the variable or constant in each session, regardless of whether the variable or constant is public or private.
+If the variable is declared in a block or subprogram, it will be initialized with the initial value each time the block or subprogram is executed.
+If the variable is declared in the SPECIFICATION section of a package, it will be initialized with the initial value for each session the variable is accessed, whether the variable is a public variable or a private variable.

-To specify the initial value, use the value assignment operator := or the DEFAULT keyword followed by an expression.
-The expression can contain previously declared constants and previously initialized variables.
-If you do not specify an initial value for a variable, assign a value to the variable before you use it.
+You can use the assignment operator (:=) or the DEFAULT keyword followed by an expression to specify the initial value.
+The expression can contain the constants that are declared earlier or the variables that are initialized.
+If the variable does not have an initial value when it is declared, assign a value to the variable before you use it.

 Here is an example: